University of Wolverhampton Law School

 NSS, 2024

-The LLB course offers subject-specific teachings of the areas of law known as the Foundations of Legal Knowledge.
+The LLB course offers the opportunity to study the areas of law known as the seven Foundations of Legal Knowledge.
 These are comprised of:

 • Tort